lingrino/vaku/README.md

 - change full/prefixed path terms to absolute/relative
 - https://github.com/SimonBaeumer/commander or other way to test CLI?
 - cli option to sort output
+- release on snapcraft
+- add installation instructions like https://goreleaser.com/install/
+- update tests to run on ./... instead of ./vaku
+- verify delete/destory behavior on real vault